Sometimes the analogy is made with the world of analog photography and is colloquially called digital negative, referring to the opposite of the film.

-For example, imagine that the signal corresponding to 10 photons is encoded with a value 1 at ISO base.
-If the cell receives 1,000 photons we would have a RAW value of 100 for that cell.
-If the cell receives 10,000 photons we would have a value of 1,000 …
+For example, imagine that the signal corresponding to 10 photons is encoded with a value one at ISO base.
+If the cell receives 1,000 photons, we would have a RAW value of 100 for that cell.
+If the cell gets 10,000 photons, we would have a value of 1,000.

-When we raise ISO we reduce the scale.
-In the previous example, raising an ISO step implies that for every 5 photons a RAW 1 value is encoded.
-With 1000 photons we would have a RAW value of 200… and so on.
+When we raise ISO, we reduce the scale.
+The previous example presents an ISO step that implies that a RAW 1 value is encoded for every five photons.
+With 1000 photons, we would have a RAW value of 200… and so on.

 A typical CMOS sensor in any camera is sensitive to light in a range from approximately 350nm to 1000nm (the human eye 400 to 700nm).

-The sensitivity of the sensor is not constant in that range, but it will convert photons from that entire spectrum of light.
+The sensor’s sensitivity is not constant in that range, but it will convert photons from that entire spectrum of light.

 The ‘color’ information is lost.

-To achieve the three versions at the same time we could have cameras with 3 sensors, each of them with a different color optical filter.
+To achieve the three versions simultaneously, we could have cameras with three sensors with a different color optical filter.
 But this would be very expensive and impractical due to size and complexity.